Code is there to explain the comments to the computer.

 first, comparison operators such as

-past, doesn't matter) or all French-speaking ones that are still being taught’.
+past, doesn't matter) or all French ones that are still being taught’.

 That's not what we wanted.

 The solution is simple: use parentheses.
-The query we intended thus becomes:
+The query as we intended it thus becomes:

 SELECT *